 If the US Core PCE print comes in above market expectations then gold may move lower on more aggressive Fed hiking expectations.

-Analyse these charts yourself by going to seasonax.com and get a no strings attached 3 day free trial!
+Analyse these charts yourself by going to seasonax.com and get a free trial!
 Which currency pair, commodity, index, or stock would you most like to investigate for a seasonal pattern?

 Remember, don’t just trade it, Seasonax it !